 - Joint Return: Your child must not have filed a joint return.
 If they did file a joint return, it should have been because they were filing for a tax refund, not because they were actually required to file.

 The Protecting Americans from Tax Hikes (PATH) Act, signed into law in Dec.
 2015, requires the IRS to hold tax refunds that include the Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC) until Feb.
-15, 2018, no matter what tax preparation method you use.
-The IRS expects the earliest EITC related refunds to be in taxpayer bank accounts or debit cards starting Feb.
-27, 2018, if they chose direct deposit and there are no issues with the tax return.
-The IRS will begin accepting and processing tax returns when they open for the season on Jan.
-29, 2018 and encourages you to file as soon as possible so you can get closer to your tax refund!
+15, 2019, no matter what tax preparation method you use.
+The IRS expects the earliest EITC and ACTC related refunds to be in taxpayer bank accounts or on debit cards in the beginning of March, if they chose e-file with direct deposit and there are no issues with the tax return.
+The IRS began accepting and processing tax returns when they opened for the season on Jan.
+27, 2020 and encourages you to file as soon as possible so you can get closer to your tax refund!